-You may have noticed that our bucket-list stories are often, at their heart, about relationships.
+You may have noticed that our special wish stories are often, at their heart, about relationships.
 Even those that seem to be about something else really have relationships at their root.

 Mrs. Williams loves pedicures.
 Every couple of weeks, she goes to her favorite salon for a visit with her favorite nail technician.
 Over time, she and this nail-tech, Sam (name changed), developed a friendship that both of them enjoyed.
 Mrs. Williams found him easy to chat with, and Sam liked making her laugh.